Research Frontpage

 At the same time, the market is beginning to look more platform-instrumented, with Google and Bing surfacing AI-related reporting and source recognition.
 That does not remove fragmentation; it makes fragmentation easier to see.
 The latest signals also suggest the market is moving from broad visibility goals toward intent-specific reliability, where citation performance is judged differently for informational and commercial queries.
 A newer sign of maturity is buyer skepticism: teams are now asking vendors to explain methodology, prompt coverage, and answer variance before trusting the dashboard.

 The newest phase marker is that teams are no longer optimizing only for inclusion.
-They are now optimizing for repeatability, truthfulness, and downstream impact, which is a more demanding operating model than simple citation chasing.
+They are now optimizing for repeatability, truthfulness, freshness, and downstream impact, which is a more demanding operating model than simple citation chasing.

 What to Watch